Brazilian Teal Amazonetta brasiliensis

 Brazilian Teal

-Brazilian Teal Beak of male turning to red
+Brazilian Teal Beak of male turning to red.

-Brazilian Teal female The female Brazilian Teal has a black beak
+Brazilian Teal female The female Brazilian Teal has a black beak.

-Brazilian Teal Size comparison with female Ringed Teal
+Brazilian Teal female Female.

-Brazilian Teal female
+Brazilian Teal Drake.

 Greater Brazilian Teal pair